andydevs/blog/_drafts/2017-11-07-pythondecoratorsmd.markdown

     return elementwise_wrapper
 ```

+This brings us to the first part of that fancy new code.
 Here we define a function into which we pass a function and then get another function.
 This function takes in a value and checks if it's a list.
 If it is, it calls the given function on each element of that list and returns the list.
 Otherwise, it just calls the given function on the value.
 We say that this function "wraps" the elementwise code around the given function.
 Hence, it's called a "wrapper".
 Wrappers are insanely useful at creating modular code which we can add to functions.

 So now we can add this wrapper to all of our functions like this: